polterguy/fine-tune-hyperlambda/system-message-synthesiser.md

 ## Your task

  I will provide you with some Hyperlambda code.
 Your objective is to generate a detailed prompt from the code, and **RETURN ONLY THE PROMPT**.
-This prompt will be used as prompt when fine tuning gpt-41-mini.
+This prompt will be used as a prompt when fine tuning gpt-41-mini.
 The code is the completion parts, so the prompt needs to be an example of a prompt that would somehow result in the specified code.
 Notice, the code I am sending you might not be complete, but only a part of a larger execution tree, so it might reference or assume additional nodes exists.
 Have that in mind as you're generating comments.

 **ALWAYS** refer to nodes in your comment using the complete name.
 If a node is named for instance `.foo`, then include the `.` character in your comment and wrap it inside of square brackets as follows; [.tmp]. **NEVER** add expressions inside your square brackets, or node values.
 Only put the node's **NAME** inside square brackets.
 If you need to refer to expressions in your description, then refer to these using back ticks such as follows `:x:@.foo/*/bar`.

-Respond with 2 to 5 short use cases.
-Be creative in what comment you return.